 Usually, trips to the movie theatre are all about salted popcorn, oversized soft drinks and blockbuster thrills; two hours of escapism, essentially, where you can forget about work and immerse yourself in the drama, laughs or shocks of alternative worlds.

 But what about those films where, actually, if you’re paying attention, there’s a few handy career lessons to be learned?
-Some movies offer a wealth of educational and inspiring wisdom that we can apply to our own lives, directly or otherwise.
-It could be to your benefit to try and find them.
+Some movies offer a wealth of educational and inspiring wisdom that we can apply to our own lives, directly or otherwise; it could be to your benefit to try and spot them.

 1. Office Space (1999)

-Encapsulating every exasperating inanity of corporate America, from memo etiquette to Mondays to Gary Cole’s soulless middle manager, it might not drive you to burn your own office down, but it will certainly help you realise the importance of purpose and satisfaction away from your 9-to-5 grind.
+Encapsulating every soul-crushing, exasperating inanity of corporate America (including memo etiquette, "cases of the Mondays" and the grim familiarity of Gary Cole’s tortuous middle manager), it may not drive you to burn your own office down, but it will certainly help you realise the importance of purpose and satisfaction away from your 9-to-5 grind.

 Definitive scene: That photocopier scene.
 No words required – just the raw, visceral culmination of a million office fantasies being realised at once.